Versatile Industrial Lighting Adds Retro Chic to NY Boatshop

 These nautical wall sconces were also used outside the conference room on the mezzanine.
 Like all of the lights Jeri chose, these are hand crafted by Barn Light Electric here in America and can be customized with finish color, plus guard and glass options.

-In the galley, the Industrial Loft Double Wire Guard Pendant provides a complementary look to the Wire Guard Sconce used on one wall as well as the Atomic Topless Industrial Guard Pendant used over the sink.
+In the galley, the Industrial Loft Double Pendant Light provides a complementary look to the Wire Guard Sconce used on one wall as well as the Industrial Guard Pendant Light used over the sink.

 “These Atomic pendants and sconces have an industrial vibe and a subtle nautical appeal that made them an obvious choice in the kitchen, bathroom, and mezzanine,” Jeri notes.